 7. Return to the oven and bake for 20-25 minutes, until a toothpick comes out clean.
 I repeat, the crust can easily overbrown and taste burnt.
 The topping will still be delectable, but you will be mad about the crust.

-8. Allow to cool and then refrigerate if nobody has eaten them yet.
-Best cut when chilled.
+8. Allow to cool and then refrigerate.
+Best served cold.

 I am waiting for the time to make this into a pie with a beautiful meringue topping!